PeterPlucinski/peterplucinski.github.io/_posts/2017-04-01-a-layered-architecture-approach-to-laravel-applications.md

 title: A Layered architecture approach to Laravel applications
 tags: ['php', 'laravel', 'architecture', 'mvc']
 ---

-## A layered architecture approach to laravel applications
+## A layered architecture approach to Laravel applications

 The default place to "put things" in Laravel a lot of the time is the controller.
 I've seen code bases where controllers are very "fat" - containing business logic, validation, knowledge of data layer, etc. I've also been guilty of this myself and have searched for better approches.
 I wanted to share this great post by Elvira Sheina, a developer on the Toptal platform, as it approaches this topic with the idea of a layerd architecture.